This Time It's Personal (Somethin' for the People album)

 Three singles were released from the album: "My Love Is the Shhh!", "Think of You" and "All I Do".
-"My Love Is the Shhh!" was the group's only hit on the Billboard Hot 100, peaking at #4 in 1997.
+"My Love Is the Shhh!" was the group's only hit on the Billboard Hot 100, peaking at number four in 1997.
 In addition to original songs, the album contains a cover of "She's Always in My Hair" by Prince.

+Critical reception

+AllMusic editor Leo Stanley rated the album three ouf of five stars.
+He felt that This Time It's Personal finds "the West Coast trio expanding their sound, creating a sexy blend of hip-hop and contemporary soul.
+Despite their attempts to make the music personal, the album offers more surface pleasures than substance, but their sound is often alluring enough to make such problems minor."